intermine/im-docs/docs/get-started/tutorial/index.rst

 Finally, there are post-process operations that create summary information to be used by the web application: `summarise-objectstore`, `create-search-index` and `create-autocomplete-indexes`.

-MalariaMine Post Processing
+BioTestMine Post Processing
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The following `<post-process>` targets are included in the MalariaMine `project.xml`.
+The following `<post-process>` targets are included in the BioTestMine `project.xml`.
 The post-processes are run as a single stage of the build process. (see step 11.2 below for how to run the post-processing steps).

 Run queries listed here before and after running the post-processing to see examples of what each step does.